matpackages/dart-pubgrub-example/README.md

     bash run_universe.sh julia

-This takes several hours and saves the output file `universes/julia/julia-result.json` containing the version solving results.
+This takes about one hour and saves the output file `universes/julia/julia-result.json` containing the version solving results.